briannhinton/questions-to-ask/README.md

 - What, if anything, would make your users want to use this product frequently?
 - How likely or unlikely would they be to recommend the finished product to a friend?
 - How would they describe this product using their own words?

+## Tasks

+- How do you do x?
+(Look for struggling)
+- How difficult was it to do x?